amendx/vue-dndrop/README.md

 ## Intro

-A fast and lightweight drag & drop library for Vue.js with many configuration options, covering multiple scenarios.
+A fast and lightweight drag & drop library for Vue.js with **so many** configurations options, covering multiple scenarios.
 Please, check all of its features here:

 ### [Documentation](https://amendx.github.io/vue-dndrop) 🎉